-INSTALLMENT DUE DATE DEADLINE 1 st part of 1 st installment 1 st May 15 th May 2 nd part of 1 st installment 1 st August 15 th August 2 nd installment 1 st December 15 th December
+INSTALLMENT DUE DATE DEADLINE 1st part of 1st installment 1 st May 15 th May 2 nd part of 1 st installment 1 st August 15 th August 2 nd installment 1 st December 15 th December

 - The 1st part of the 1st installment is considered a reservation fee for the following scholastic year.
 Any delay in payment past the deadline will result in not enrolling the student for the following scholastic year. - Any delay of payment past a due date will result in a fine amounting to 1% of the unpaid amount per week. - The bus fees are paid on two installments.
-Old students pay 20% of the bus fees as down payment in May and the rest of the bus fees are to be fully paid in August.
-New applicants pay 40% of the bus fees as down payment in May and the rest of the bus fees are to be fully paid in August. - In case the parent wants to refund the bus fees before the 1st of September, the refund is carried out after reducing a 10% administrative fees.
+Old students and new applicants pay 20% of the bus fees as down payment in May and the rest of the bus fees are to be fully paid in August. - In case the parent wants to refund the bus fees before the 1st of September, the refund is carried out after reducing a 10% administrative fees.
 The bus fees are nonrefundable after the 1st of September. - If the bus fees are not paid along with the 1st installment, the transportation office will not hold a vacancy for the student.
 The school holds no responsibility or obligation if a student couldn't find a room on the school bus. - Tuition fees are a total annual expenses payable regardless of how long the students are absent from school, or conditions that may require school closure or school delay. - The school offers siblings a 10% tuition fees reduction starting from the second child. - Nefertari graduates are granted a 5% tuition fees reduction and 50% reduction on admission and application form fees. - Inflation and price increase is 7% each academic year separately as stated in the ministerial decree no 235 issued on 19/6/2011 except if drastic increases in foreign currency and energy prices take place.
-Accordingly, the school annual fees would increase relatively to the increase in the inflation rate. - Increase in tuition differs according to stages and year levels, and this applies when the student successfully moves from kindergarten to primary, primary to middle and middle to the secondary stage. - In case the parent pays the whole tuition fees by May 15th, the parent is granted a 5% fees reduction.
-In case he pays the whole tuition fees by August 15th, the parent is granted a 5% fees reduction on December Installment.
+Accordingly, the school annual fees would increase relatively to the increase in the inflation rate. - Increase in tuition differs according to stages and year levels, and this applies when the student successfully moves from kindergarten to primary, primary to middle and middle to the secondary stage. - In case the parent pays the whole tuition fees by May 15th (American/IB/French/German/National Divisions from Baby Class-G12) the parent is granted a 5% fees reduction.
+In case he pays the whole tuition fees by August 15th, the parent is granted a 5% fees reduction on December Installment only. - In case the parent pays the whole tuition fees by May 15th (British Division from Baby Class-Y10) the parent is granted a 5% fees reduction.
+In case he pays the whole tuition fees by August 15th, the parent is granted a 5% fees reduction on December Installment only.